knoxa/knoxa.github.io/examples/places/index.md

 If the place is a region, do I want a polygon of the region or a point in the centre of the region?
 If the place is described as some distance in some direction from some other place, do I want to calculate a coordintate, or will just the location of the referent place do?
 What level of granularity do I want?
 If the mention is of a neighbourhood within a city, do I want to pin down the neighbourhood, or am I happy with just the city?
-I don't know the answers to these questions before I start, and I'll make different choices in different circumstances.
+I don't know the answers to these questions before I start, and I'd expect to make different choices in different circumstances.
 I'll start by presuming the answer to questions like this are "it doesn't matter" and be prepared to "go round the loop" as my requirements change.

 My starting point is the [August 1914 war diary](https://knoxa.github.io/war-diary/11-Bde/1914/1914-08-diary.xhtml).